Two Seattle police officers fired for shooting at fleeing car in Eastlake neighborhood

 After their arrests, Brooks was treated at Harborview Medical Center in Seattle for two gunshot wounds to his lower back, and Lee for shrapnel in her lower back and legs.

-Lee told police that a third person, whom she wouldn’t identify, had been in the car but wasn’t injured or deceased, according to the OPA.
+Lee told police that a third person, whom she wouldn’t identify, had been in the car but wasn’t injured or dead, according to the OPA.

 King County prosecutors conducted a preliminary review of the shooting, but tentatively declined to bring criminal charges against Martin and Sexton pending further investigation by the Police Department.
 With the internal investigation completed, prosecutors will take a second look at the case.